Peptide Research Mitochondrial Health Metabolic Science

 How often should MOTS-C be dosed per week?

 Most research protocols use MOTS-C 3–5 times per week rather than daily.
 A common schedule is Monday-Wednesday-Friday injections at 5–10 mg per session, with weekends off.
 Daily dosing protocols exist for shorter cycles.
-The frequency is dictated by the relatively short half-life of approximately 15–30 minutes in circulation.
+The frequency is dictated by the relatively short half-life of about 15–30 minutes in circulation.

 Can MOTS-C be taken orally?